-We are both active 50 year olds and are thinking about travelling to South America early next year for a period of about three weeks.
+We are both active 50 year olds and are thinking about traveling to South America early next year for a period of about three weeks.
 We would definitely like to see Rio, Buenos Aires, and if you could send any further suggestions.
 We are very flexible on dates and duration.

 Thank you for contacting Audley to discover the delights of South America with us.
 This continent is a fascinating mix of archaeological sites, indigenous culture, people, breathtaking and varied landscapes — from the glaciers of the South to the jungle of the North, colonial history and great hotels.
 Three weeks is an ideal amount of time to spend in one country or, depending on how you like to travel, to get an understanding of several.